psf/requests/docs/index.rst

 Testimonials
 ------------

-Her Majesty's Government, Amazon, Google, Twilio, Mozilla, Heroku, PayPal, NPR, Obama for America, Transifex, Native Instruments, The Washington Post, Twitter, SoundCloud, Kippt, Readability, and Federal US Institutions use Requests internally.
-It has been downloaded over 3,000,000 times from PyPI.
+Her Majesty's Government, Amazon, Google, Twilio, Runscope, Mozilla, Heroku, PayPal, NPR, Obama for America, Transifex, Native Instruments, The Washington Post, Twitter, SoundCloud, Kippt, Readability, and Federal US Institutions use Requests internally.
+It has been downloaded over 5,000,000 times from PyPI.

 **Armin Ronacher**
     Requests is the perfect example how beautiful an API can be with the